Python-Test-Engineer/AI-KB-BOOK/docs/pipeline/02_ingest.md

 This will enable Hybrid Search where we use both semantic and traditional lexical searches.

+## Tokenization

+We can convert the document to tokens that form a set of tags to help with filtering queries.

 ### Named Entity Recognition

 We can use MedNER to extract named entities from each document.
 This can help with traditional searches/filtering as well as enable GraphDB creation.